Efficient Long Video Tokenization via Coordinate-based Patch Reconstruction

 \subsection{Decoder}

-Given the triplane representation $\rvz = [\rvz^{xy}, \rvz^{yt}, \rvz^{xt}]$, we implement our decoder to learn a mapping from $(x, y, t)$ coordinate to the pixels of corresponding patch.
-We first divide the video into non-overlapping space-time patches.
+Given the triplane representation $\rvz = [\rvz^{xy}, \rvz^{yt}, \rvz^{xt}]$, we implement our decoder to reconstruct partial video during the training stage by learning a mapping from $(i,j,k)$ coordinate to the pixels of the corresponding patch.

+\paragraph{Input and target} We use patch coordinates as inputs to the decoder and their corresponding patch RGB values as targets.
+Specifically, we first divide the video $\rvx$ into non-overlapping space-time patches.
 We note that the configuration of patches, \eg, patch sizes, may differ from the one used in the video encoder.
-We then randomly sample $(x, y, t)$ coordinates by sampling $N$ patches and extracting the center coordinates of sampled patches.
+We then convert each patch index into the $(i,j,k)$ coordinates representing the center position of the patch along each $x$, $y$, and $t$ axis relative to the entire video $\rvx$, where $i,j,k \in [0, 1]$.
+Finally, we randomly sample $N$ patches.
 We find that sampling only $3$\% of video patches can achieve strong performance (see \Cref{tab:analysis-partial-recon} for the effect of sampling).